 Again, this is a very common formulation.
 On a surface reading, it appears to protect the work from major changes.
 But “provided that the meaning of the Work is not materially altered” can cover a huge amount of ground, including stylistic alterations, abridgements, additions, and all sorts of things that might not change your manuscript’s meaning but could seriously impact its tone and style.

 For example, suppose you have a character who doesn’t speak grammatical English, but the publisher’s editor decides to correct all the character’s spoken “mistakes”.
 Or the editor has passive voice and/or adverb phobia, and re-formulates your entire manuscript to eliminate the word “was” and any word ending in “ly”, to sometimes nonsensical effect.
 Or the editor cuts all of your descriptive passages.
 Or the editor inserts their own writing into yours.
 (These are not hypotheticals: I’ve received documented complaints about all of them).
 Since the publisher isn’t required to consult you, you may not discover the changes until the proof stage; and while you can protest, the unilateral discretion given to the publisher in a clause like the one above means you may not prevail.

 This one throws the author a bone, in the form of notification:

 Publisher has the right of final approval of Author’s manuscript.
 Publisher will have the right to correct errors and revise the work for all purposes of this Agreement.
 The Author will be notified prior to any and all substantial changes.

-But although this may prevent you from being blindsided by enormous changes in your finished book or story (or not–the publisher’s definition of “substantial” may not be the same as yours), you have no power to dispute or refuse those changes.
+But although this may prevent you from being blindsided by enormous changes in your finished book or story (or not–the publisher’s definition of “substantial” may not be the same as yours), it doesn’t give you the power to dispute or refuse those changes.